 How to stop using marijuana

-If you do smoke marijuana, or use it in another way, what should you do about it now?
-Hopefully, based on the information above, you now believe that you should stop doing so, but how do you break this habit (or even addiction) that has become ingrained in your life?
+If you now believe that you should stop using marijuana, how do you break this habit (or even addiction) that has become ingrained in your life?

 You must be willing to put in the work to overcome this.
 You have to want to stop more than you want to continue.
 Prayer, fasting and Bible study are essential tools if you are to overcome addiction.